 1.3 Competitor research

-Domain Competitors – Using the Domain Competitors tab, you will be able to find the websites that are your most related competitors in terms of the keywords you aim to rank for.
-I’ve added the monetize.info domain; you can see some of our top competitors and the intersection level we have on keywords.
+Domain Competitors – Using the Domain Competitors tab, you can find the websites that are your most related competitors in terms of the keywords you aim to rank for.
+I’ve added the monetize.info domain; you can see some of our top competitors and our keywords’ intersection levels.

 Top Pages – Use this feature to find out the top pages of your competitors!
-In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring them most of the traffic.
-You can see an estimate for their organic traffic, keywords ranking for each page, top keyword, and more.
+In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring the most traffic.
+You can see an estimate for their organic traffic, keyword ranking for each page, top keyword, and more.